tekknolagi/tekknolagi.github.com/_posts/2026-07-05-travel-notes-pldi-boulder.md

 ---

 I had another excellent [PLDI](https://www.sigplan.org/Conferences/PLDI/) this past June.
-It was my fourth.
+It was my fourth[^fifth].
 I continued to meet new people and learn new things!

+[^fifth]: Actually, it might be my fifth.
+I just remembered that I attended
+    PLMW in 2020 and also watched a few online talks at wild hours from my living room.

 Overall: I got to meet a lot of new people, which was exciting.
 I had some good chats about research.
 I asked a question at a talk!
 I got to show Aaron and